ibm-cloud-docs/power-iaas/getting-started-PER.md

 The network traffic in a PER environment can flow in the following two ways:
 - Accessing classic infrastructure through Transit Gateway.
   - `1` - Traffic from ACI tenants is forwarded to the PER.
-  - `2` - PER forwards the traffic to classic infrastructure services that use Transit Gateway
+  - `2` - PER forwards the traffic to classic infrastructure services that use Transit Gateway.

 - Accessing cloud services that can access each other's resources.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.